kammitama5/kammitama5.github.io/_posts/2020-05-15-Saturday-May-15th.md

   set up by the film unions (Art Director's Guild, Animation Guild, etc) to help these artists transition to find work.
 - It was the first time I sat in a class as a young whipper-snapper (ha!) quickly grasping the 3D concepts and enjoying the new world of software and how it could create art.
-But it was also incredibly humbling that sitting beside me were persons who had garned several of the highest awards in Hollywood, but who had found themselves out of work because "no one wants 2D drawings anymore".
+But it was also incredibly humbling that sitting beside me were persons who had garnered several of the highest awards in Hollywood, but who had found themselves out of work because "no one wants 2D drawings anymore".
 And therefore, I unwittingly found myself at the intersection of the effects of technology disruption on people I personally interacted with and knew.
 Many of them were older artists, veterans of the industry; if I mentioned their names, people would look in awe.
 And yet, they were out of work.
+- Some sat beside me in class, wanting to know who I was and why I was taking the class, and they had all the connections in the world, all the experience in the world.
+If I had a fraction of the success they had had in Hollywood, I would be considered a massive success in my home country.
+And yet, they sat there, disheveled, begging the head of the school if there was any way they could take a specific class with a professor they knew "might be working on huge movie" and if they did well enough in the class and showed their portfolio, maybe they would be hired again, because "that person works a lot".

 ## A second time
 - The film industry, like tech, is filled with these disruptions.
 Another incident was the dwindling of film as a technology